mrousavy/react-native-mmkv/INSTALL.md

 # Install MMKV

-MMKV uses JSI which has not been officially released.
+MMKV uses JSI (a synchronous C++ API for the JavaScript Runtime), which does not have a way of autolinking packages yet.
 For now, you have to manually edit a Java file to correctly set up MMKV.

 Since react-native-reanimated also uses JSI, there will be conflicts if you install both libraries at the same time.
 That's why the installation steps are different: